RahimUllah001/DjangoCourseStepByStep/README.md

 ### Day 29 - Django User Registration System using Form Api
 You can view the full details of this project [here](./gs29/day29-project29.md).

+### Day 30 - Django User Registration System using Model form
+You can view the full details of this project [here](./gs30/day30-project30.md).